mozilla-services/autopush-rs/docs/src/testing.md

 Unit tests are written in the same Rust module as the code they are testing.
 Integration and Load Test code are in the `tests/` directory, both written in Python.

-Presently, the Autopush test strategy does not require a minimum test coverage percentage for unit and integration tests.
-However, it is the goal that the service eventually have defined minimum coverage.
+Presently, the Autopush test strategy does not require a minimum test coverage percentage for unit tests.
+However, the recommended minimum performance threshold is 60%.

-Load tests results should not go below a minimum performance threshold.
+Test metrics are generated from Junit XML and coverage JSON files that are produced in CI/CD and consumed by the ETE test metric pipeline.
+Visualizations of the metrics are available on the [Autopush-rs Looker Dashboard][dashboard].
+For more information on test metrics and the pipeline see the [ETE team documentation][ete_docs].

 The functional test strategy is three-tiered, composed of: